microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

 Welcome to Challenge-03!

-In this challenge, you will learn how to use the [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) utility to bulk-ingest data into Azure API for FHIR.
+In this challenge, you will learn how to use the [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) utility to bulk-ingest FHIR data into Azure API for FHIR.

 ## Background